NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Sacrifice Armor.md

 * * *

 With divine awareness, you twist your body to lessen the impact of an attack.
 Reduce the damage you take by an amount equal to twice your armor's level.
-Your armor becomes [[Conditions/Broken|Broken]], reducing its Hit Points to its Broken Threshold.
+Your armor becomes [[Broken|Broken]], reducing its Hit Points to its Broken Threshold.
 If your armor was already damaged, it is destroyed instead.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*